Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: The PQCD calculations and Nonperturbative Corrections

 \subsection{The next-to-leading-order corrections}

-Beyond the LO calculation, we take several most important NLO QCD corrections into account, which include the NLO corrections for the running coupling constant $\alpha_s$, the Wilson coefficients $C_i$, and several important NLO diagrams.
+In addition to the LO calculation, we incorporate several important NLO corrections in this work, concerning the running coupling constant $\alpha_s$, the Wilson coefficients $C_i$, and selected topological diagrams.
 Specifically, we consider NLO corrections from three factorizable emission diagrams: vertex corrections, quark-loop corrections, and chromomagnetic penguin corrections, as depicted in Fig.~\ref{fig:nlodiagrams}.
 These diagrams make significant impacts on reducing the scale dependence of the Wilson coefficients, providing potential correction effects to the strong phase, and influencing the $CP$ violation parameters dramatically.
 The NLO QCD corrections to the nonfactorizable and annihilation diagrams are subdominant and can be neglected at the present precision order.

 For convenience, we define the combinations of the Wilson coefficients as

 with $i=3,5,7,9$.
 Moreover, we organize the Wilson coefficients as